somtee-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that lists all files with a .gif extension in the current directory and all  its sub-directories
+create a script that decodesacrostics that use the first letter of each line